rec/coroniad/What.rst

 ---------------------

-The virus knocked all my conceipts and conceptions into a cocked hat, so I had a lot of spare time on my hands.
+The virus knocked all my conceits and conceptions into a cocked hat, so I had a lot of spare time on my hands.

 I love building tools, and I always have a lot of little tools just lying around